 Our Team

 Mei joins the University Life and PAACH team in July 2023 after serving as an Associate Director of Academic Affairs and Advising in the Wharton School’s Undergraduate Division since 2018.
 Throughout her years in higher education, Mei has consistently demonstrated a deep commitment to fostering an inclusive environment where students of all backgrounds can thrive academically, culturally, and socially.
 More recently, she spearheaded multiple programs at the Wharton School and at Penn to support AAPI students, faculty and staff.
 These initiatives have helped to center AAPI voices and galvanize support for the AAPI community in the face of escalating anti-Asian hate during the pandemic, as well as address long-standing challenges faced by the AAPI community.
 As a first-generation immigrant parent raising two Asian American kids in the U.S., Mei is particularly passionate about uplifting AAPI students’ experiences on college campus and preparing them for success after graduation.
 Mei is originally from southern China and is currently pursuing her doctorate in Higher Education from the Penn Graduate School of Education, where she received her master’s degree from the same program.
 She has experience in teaching, career advising and academic advising at Penn and other universities.
-Outside of work, Mei loves spending time with her family and friends, building communities where she goes, and spending times outdoors.
+Outside of work, Mei loves spending time with her family and friends, building communities wherever she goes, and spending times outdoors.

 Daniel Hoddinott (pronouns: he, him, his) is the Associate Director for the Pan-Asian American Community House.
 He received his B.A. in Human Resource Management and Labor & Employment Relations from Rutgers University and a M.S. in Higher Education from Syracuse University.
 Daniel is a proud product of the Asian American Cultural Center at Rutgers University and previously worked at the Asian & Asian American Center at Cornell University.
 Outside of work, he enjoys running, cooking, eating, and traveling!